MusThomas/MusThomas/README.md

 Hi, I’m Thomas 👋

 I’m a Junior Full-Stack Developer based in West-Flanders Belgium, with a Bachelor in Applied Computer Science – Software Development at HoGent.
+Currently working as Business Application Manager for Jacops NV. 🔨🏗️

 ⸻